skinnybeans/aws_exam_notes/content/AWS-architect-associate.md

 - Used for speeding up file uploads
 - Utilises the edge network
 - User uploads file to edge which is then transferred over the amazon network to S3

+### Website hosting

+- Can set up redirects at the bucket level

 ## Glacier